Women of color celebrate Harris’ inauguration as VP - Delaware State News

 “It’s, in a sense, to support Kamala Harris,” said Timika Gourdine, a Middletown resident and paraprofessional at Spring Meadow Early Childhood Center in Townsend.

-She and her 16-year-old daughter, Zaria, both donned the pearls and the sneakers while watching the inauguration.
+She and her 16-year-old daughter, Zaria, both wore pearls and sneakers while watching the inauguration.

-The new vice president attended Howard University, a historically Black institution in Washington, D.C.
+The new vice president attended Howard University, in D.C.
+It is one of the nation’s largest and oldest historically Black colleges or universities.

-With the election, “any kind of argument against attending a (historically Black college or university) was diminished,” Ms. Harrington said.

 At Howard, the vice president became a member of the Alpha Kappa Alpha sorority — the first Greek organization for African American women.